pilleatus/orientdb-tutorial-distributed-database/gitbook/start_distributed_db-servers.md

 # Start distributed DB-Servers
 At this point you should have already installed the docker deamon and you may have already checked the installation with the `docker run hello_world` command.
-For the database-instances we will use the official [OrientDB package]( https://hub.docker.com/r/orientdb/orientdb/).
+For the database-instances we will use the official [docker OrientDB package]( https://hub.docker.com/r/orientdb/orientdb/).

 ###1.
 Create an image with the configuration for the servers